Hillsboro Shelter

 Vea el Proyecto de Refugio de Todo el Año en español.

-The Hillsboro Shelter is possible thanks to use of the property owned by the City of Hillsboro and funding provided by Washington County’s allocation of Metro's Supportive Housing Services Measure as well as state and federal support.
-Once open, the shelter will be operated by Project Homeless Connect (PHC).
+The facility and ongoing operations are possible thanks to property & funding provided by the City of Hillsboro, funding provided by Washington County’s allocation of Metro's Supportive Housing Services Measure, and state and federal support.

 How to Request Shelter